Connectivity for Edge Networks

-A connected camera sends imagery of a license plate to an edge device, which recognizes the plate as matching one in its stored database.
+A connected camera, such as Inseego's AI-enabled dashcams, sends imagery of a license plate to an edge device, which recognizes the plate as matching one in its stored database.
 Based on this data match, it triggers a barrier gate to open and lets the vehicle pass, while also recording the entry for billing purposes.

 A video camera can send an image to a nearby edge device, which recognizes a face and allows the person entry into a building, providing a personalized welcome.
 Security cameras are used in some retail stores to recognize known shoplifters, alert sales staff to important customers, or provide valuable insight into how shoppers move around the store.

 A hydrometer sensor collects soil moisture levels, and that data is used by an edge device to trigger a connected irrigation system, minimizing water use and improving plant health.

 Digital information desks can assist shoppers in a mall, or visitors to a museum, by providing answers to common questions.
 With the help of machine learning models, speech recognition is also better able to detect mood or emotion in the person’s voice, allowing the virtual assistant to respond in a more human way.

 A smart camera on a factory production line is used for quality control, trained to detect defects and alert a floor supervisor.
 Video footage of passing fruit can be used to detect unripe fruit, and filter them out.

 Autonomous self-driving cars